ehrpg/qstar/docs/environment.md

 ### Falling

-Falling is like an Attack made against you.
-Per 2 tiles (~3 meters, 10 feet) of falling the Attack receives 1d6+1.
-The maximum value for the Attack is 10d6+10.
+Per 2 tiles (~3 meters, 10 feet) of falling the Damage you received is increased by [1d10](#d10)+1.
+The maximum damage is [10d10](#d10)+10 at a falling distance of 20 tiles.
-Divide the final Attack by 4.
-This is the damage you receive.

-You can roll an Athletics check, similar to [Dodging](/crisis#dodging), to avoid some of the damage.
+You can roll an Athletics check, similar to [Dodging](/crisis#dodging), to treat the fall 2 tiles less, or 4 tiles if the Athletics check was a critical success.

 An armours [Physical][] DR does not block this kind of damage.

+#### Jumping out a moving vehicle

+Jumping out a moving vehicle is similar to falling.
+Per 10 km/h or 6 mp/h you are considered to fall 2 tiles.

+#### Terminal velocity

+Sometimes the damage can be less, if for example the gravity is lower than Earth's gravity.
+Othertimes, falling long enough distances can kill you outright too.

 ### Heat